laurent22/joplin/readme/spec/server_delta_sync.md

 ## What is a change event

-An event can be "create", "update" or "detete" and is associated with a given file.
+An event can be "create", "update" or "delete" and is associated with a given file.
 The client uses this info to apply the change locally - creating, updating or deleting the file as needed.

 Attached to the event, is also a copy of the file metadata, so the client doesn't need to a do a second request to fetch it.

 Internally, the event also stores the file name and parent ID.
-This is used when an item is deleted since in that case the item ID only would not be sufficient to know where the item was initally stored.
+This is used when an item is deleted since in that case the item ID only would not be sufficient to know where the item was initially stored.

 ## Event compression